cocohomelab/cocohomelab/Udemy-CrowdStrike: Zero to Falcon Admin.md

 🛡 What is an EDR tool?
 - Endpoint detection And response.
+- Focuses on detecting and responding to security threats on ednpoints
+- Uses a combination of signature-based and behavioral-based detection techniques
+- Cab leverage machine learning and artificial intelligence to improve accurancy and efficiency
+- Provides real-time monitoring and detection of potential threats
+- Can initiate autoomated resosnses to detect threats
+- Provides detailed logs and forensic data for further investigation and prevention 🛡 What makes Crowstrike Stand Out?
+- Advanced capabilities
+- Flexible deploment options
+- User-friendly interface
+- Strong customer support
+- Lots of additional features within the console

 Extra Notes:
 - This is something that's pretty much it's going to be an agent.